KarthikNot/glaucoma-detection/README.md

 A deep learning-based Glaucoma Detection System that classifies retinal images as Glaucoma or No Glaucoma using a Convolutional Neural Network (CNN).
 Built with PyTorch and deployed using Streamlit.

+## Dataset

+- You can download the dataset from here [Kaggle Dataset](https://www.kaggle.com/datasets/sabari50312/fundus-pytorch)

 ## 📌 Features

 - Upload an eye image for analysis 📤